nkdAgility/azure-devops-migration-tools/docs/Reference/v1/Processors/WorkItemMigrationContext-notes.md

 ```

 > Note: This mappings could also be achieved with other forms of Field mapper e.g. `RegexFieldMapConfig`, but the value mapper as an example is easy to understand

+# Removed Properties

+- PrefixProjectToNodes - This option was removed in favour of the Area and Iteration Maps on [TfsNodeStructure](../Reference/v2/ProcessorEnrichers/TfsNodeStructure/)